How to avoid an avalanche

 - Avoid ‘terrain traps’ where snow is likely to funnel in to.

-- Keep plenty of distance between skiers so that if a slide should happen, the risk of multiple people being buried is minimized.
+- Keep plenty of distance between skiers so that if a slide should happen, the risk of multiple people being buried is minimised.

 - Always be prepared to say no and turn around if you are at all unsure.
 Your gut feeling will usually be right.